Click here to view map of Lansdowne

 1186 Prince Street

 The Lansdowne Agriculture Society held their first fair in 1864.
 It was held along Grand Trunk Avenue, with cattle tied to the railway fence and exhibits in the drill shed on King Street.
-Horse races were held along King Street, with the judge seated in a tree near the present Presbyterian Church.
-Fairground land was bought in 1874.
+Horse races were held along King Street, with the judge seated in a tree near the Presbyterian Church on the corner of Prince St. Fairground land was bought in 1874.
 The first building was built in 1876, and is the building known to-day as Old MacDonald’s Farm.
 The red exhibit building was built soon after and enlarged in 1882.
-2023 Lansdowne Fair (Fri.
-July 21-Sun.
-July 23) will be the 159th annual fair!
+2024 Lansdowne Fair (July) will be the 160th annual fair!

 1 Beatty Street